 Your room —

-Choose between a Standard Room or Executive Room.
+Choose between a stay in a Standard Room, Executive Room or a Superior Room.

 Standard Room (18 m²)